-An experienced architectural & interior photographer with advanced technical ability to create powerful architectural imagery that can showcase the most demanding of architectural projects, creative vision that brings spaces to life with a passion for getting the job done.
+A passionate and experienced professional architectural photographer with advanced technical ability to create powerful architectural imagery that can showcase the most demanding of architectural projects with a creative vision that brings spaces to life with a passion for getting the job done.

 "JMP has provided superb professional photography for many of our Goldsmiths, Mappin & Webb, Watches of Switzerland and brand boutiques for over 6 years.

 James has been a fantastic support to the Watches of Switzerland Group and has always been flexible and reliable, delivering quality images of our completed store development projects promptly.”